-If you are a high-end traveller, you will need to raise this budget accordingly.
-Accommodation, in particular, can shoot up depending on location and you could easily spend your entire budget on your room.
+If you are a high-end traveler, you must raise this budget accordingly.
+Accommodation, in particular, can shoot up depending on location, and you could easily spend your entire budget on your room.
 Book well in advance for the best deals on where to stay.

 We receive many questions in relation to whether cash or cards are preferable in Dubrovnik.
-Like most destinations within the EU, the majority of businesses accept card payments without any problem.
+Like most destinations within the EU, most businesses accept card payments without any problem.
 But carrying an adequate amount of cash with you will ensure that you are covered for your expenses and can help with your budgeting.

 Dubrovnik offers boutique hotels, designer shopping, and award-winning dining.
 So, if you want to splash out and enjoy a few days of luxury, this is one of Europe’s best places to do this.
-On the other hand, there’s a wealth of activities you can do completely for free, meaning you can keep costs low.
+On the other hand, there’s a wealth of activities you can do entirely for free, meaning you can keep costs low.

 Free things to do in Dubrovnik

-To make your life a bit easier and help keep expenses down, we’ll share with you some of the best things you can do in Dubrovnik for free.
+To make your life a bit easier and help keep expenses down, we’ll share some of the best things you can do in Dubrovnik for free.
 More local Dubrovnik tips can be found on our website.

-Meanwhile, Game of Thrones fans can check out a number of locations used for filming the popular show.
-The cityscape itself is used for King’s Landing, the capital of the Seven Kingdoms within the fantasy epic.
+Meanwhile, Game of Thrones fans can check out several locations used for filming the popular show.
+The Dubrovnik cityscape is used for King’s Landing, the capital of the Seven Kingdoms within the fantasy epic.